How To Trade Forex Effectively

 - Adopt trading features such as trailing tops and time-based conditions

-Another risk for forex trading are sudden movements in currency markets from market evens such as rate decisions.
+Another risk for fx trading are sudden movements in forex markets (exchange rate) from market evens such as rate decisions.
 Sudden movements may lead to stop-loss orders been exceeded (called slippage) leading to losses exceeding safeguards.
 To help manage this risk some forex brokers offer:

 - DealCancellation (only EasyMarkets offers this)